© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Length of Roman road NE of Barningham Park is a scheduled monument protected by Historic England under reference 1005972.
 View the official record →

-Length of Roman road NE of Barningham Park is a substantial length of Roman road surviving as an upstanding earthwork in Suffolk.
+A length of Roman road northeast of Barningham Park is a section of metalled Roman highway preserved in the Suffolk landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005972.

 Length of Roman road NE of Barningham Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005972.